electronstudio/raylib-python-cffi/README.md

 **Linux (Ubuntu 16.04+): Python 3.6 - 3.9**

 If yours isn't available then pip should attempt to build from source, so you will need to have raylib development libs installed.

+See here for a Raspberry Pi build: https://github.com/electronstudio/raylib-python-cffi/issues/31#issuecomment-862078330

 ## Option 2: Build from source